 We have some great graphic designers and printers locally in Ballina and North Mayo who will help you out with your event poster and we’d recommend this – they’ll make your event look professional and eye-catching.
 However, if you’re really short of cash, Canva is a great free design tool that you can use to design professional looking posters – with a bit of practice!

-Make sure you have an e-copy
+Make sure you have an e-copy for sharing on socials.

 5. Use local and community resources